Blockstream/satellite/doc/antenna-pointing.md

 ### Pointing with a Satellite Finder

-In some cases, it is useful to try pointing with a satellite finder instead of using the satellite receiver directly.
+In some cases, it is helpful to try pointing with a satellite finder instead of using the satellite receiver directly.

-A satellite finder usually has two connections: one to the LNB (typically labeled as *satellite*) and one to the receiver.
+A satellite finder usually has two connections: one to the LNB (typically labeled *satellite*) and one to the receiver.
 The receiver connection is used to provide power to the finder.
 However, some finders come with an alternative power supply, in which case the connection to the receiver is unnecessary.

 Some finders only measure the signal level, whereas other models can demodulate